-The 2014 LTIP design for Executives was comprised of PSUs and stock options.
-The inclusion of stock options is common among CTC's comparator group in that 14 of the 16 proxy comparator companies and 25 of the 27 broader comparator companies include stock options as a component of their LTIP design.
-However, commencing in 2014, the composition of LTIP awards granted to all Executives was revised from 50% PSUs and 50% stock options to 60% PSUs and 40% stock options.
+The 2015 LTIP design for Executives was comprised of PSUs and stock options.
+The inclusion of stock options is common among CTC's comparator groups.
+The composition of LTIP awards granted to all Executives includes 60% PSUs and 40% stock options.